-Gallbladder cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems. is a type of tumour that develops in the gallbladder, which is a small, pear-shaped organ located under the liver.
-The function of the gallbladder is to store bile, a liquid produced by the liver that aids in digestion and is transported through bile ducts to the small intestine.
+Gallbladder cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs is a type of tumoura tissue mass that forms from groups of unhealthy cells that develops in the gallbladder, which is a small, pear-shaped organ located under the liver.
+The function of the gallbladder is to store bile, a liquid produced by the liver that aids in digestion and is transported through bile ducts to the small intestinea section of the gastrointestinal tract that recieves food from the stomach and absorbs the nutrients from food, also called small bowel.

 Gallbladder cancer is most commonly diagnosed in people of 65 years old and is more prevalent in women; however, anyone at any age can develop this type of cancer.